kamalrajp/tech-interview-handbook/algorithms/README.md

 ## Recursion

-- Always define a base case so that your recursion will end.
+- Remember to always define a base case so that your recursion will end.
 - Useful for permutation and tree-based questions.
 - Recursion implicitly uses a stack.
 Hence all recursive approaches can be rewritten iteratively using a stack.
 - Beware of cases where the recursion level goes too deep and causes a stack overflow (in Python the default limit is 1000).